Jareechang/simple-react-tasks/README.md

 # React Tasks

-A small exercise using React.js using Observer pattern to communicate between different components.
+A small exercise using React.js applying the Observer pattern to communicate between different components.
 Additionally, experimenting with mobile UX.

 ### Demo